 If a film is invited to participate, the film must be shipped prepaid,

-Festival will be responsible for return shipping charges for 16 and
+responsible for return shipping charges for 16 and 35mm films when pre-arranged

-35mm films.
-The Sex Worker Fest will not pay for international shipping
+with the filmmaker.
+The Sex Worker Fest will not pay for international

-for domestic films (USA).
-The Sex Worker Fest does not assume any liability
+shipping for domestic films (USA).
+The Sex Worker Fest does not assume

-for damage to prints due to improper containers or otherwise.
-16 mm
+any liability for damage to prints due to improper containers or otherwise.

-and 35 mm films (only) in our possession will be insured against damage
+16 mm and 35 mm films (only) in our possession must be insured by the

 Upon acceptance, film cassettes and videos sent from outside the United